 Once trust is established, it’s time to negotiate.

-Another notion is importance to know: “丢脸” (losing face).
-This is the worst thing that could happen, because Chinese culture attaches great importance to social harmony.
+Another notion is important to know: “丢脸” (losing face).
+This is the worst thing that could happen because Chinese culture attaches great importance to social harmony.
 Humiliating your partner, even unintentionally, can have serious repercussions.
 You must always show modesty and respect towards your interlocutors.
-The Chinese themselves can also express themselves in an indirect and ambiguous way, as they do not to want to embarrass you or create a conflict.
+The Chinese themselves can also express themselves in an indirect and ambiguous way, as they do not want to embarrass you or create a conflict.
 Especially when they want to refuse your proposal, this will never be clearly stated.
 The Chinese are very “pacifist” in their negotiations (influence coming from Confucianism) and are generally like to take their time.
 But this is changing due to the increasingly rapid pace of the international market economy, especially in large cities.
 So you have to be careful about how you behave and express yourself.
-It is important to know how to listen, be patient and speak clearly to avoid misunderstandings.
+It is important to know how to listen, be patient, and speak clearly to avoid misunderstandings.

 Finally, when signing a contract, it is advised to start with a friendly discussion.
-It may seem futile, but the Chinese really value those “small-talks”.
-This proves that you are interested in them and not only in the strictly professional relationship.
+It may seem futile, but the Chinese really value those “small talks”.
+This proves that you are interested in them and not only in a strictly professional relationship.
 It should also be known that the Chinese may not have the same vision as for the application of the contract.
 The Chinese may tend to be more flexible about the application of the terms of this one.
 But as the legal system grows stronger (and will continue to), laws are getting more and more respected.